research

 My research spans ethics, epistemology, and philosophy of religion.

-Here is a list of my current publications, along with links to them.
+Here is a list of my current publications, along with links to those available.

 • The Myth of the Good Epistemic Bubble (in Episteme)